 - If you could change your homework assignment in _____, what would you change it to?
 How come?

-- Which subject did you learn the most in today?
+- Which subject did you learn something new in today?
 What did you learn?

 - When did you have fun today?